 Donald Trump Didn't Put His Pants on Backward | PEOPLE.com

-Category: News & PoliticsVia: jbb • one week ago • 79 comments
+Category: News & PoliticsVia: jbb • 2 months ago • 79 comments

 By: Virginia Chamlee (PEOPLE. com)

 Snopes debunked the viral claim that the former president's pants were worn the wrong way

 By Virginia ChamleeJune 07, 2021 12:57 PM Advertisement FBTweetMorePinterest MailEmail iphoneSend Text MessagePrinttrump wrinkle pants Donald Trump | Credit: Melissa Sue Gerrits/Getty

 In one of his first public appearances since leaving office in January, Donald Trump made headlines this weekend — but not just for what he said.